3mdeb/news-and-ideas/_posts/2018-07-17-RTE-for-automated-kernel-deployment-and-everyday-use.md

 I'm not familiar with Ansible design patters so I made it for now flat playbook.
 Rough steps of what was done in below scripts are like this:

-1. copy all `*.deb` files mentioned in command line to pxe-server
+1. Copy all `*.deb` files mentioned in command line to pxe-server
-2. mount required subsystems into Debian Dom0 rootfs
+2. Mount required subsystems into Debian Dom0 rootfs
 3. create script that would be executed in chroot (upgrade and kernel installation)
-4. umount subsystems from point 2
+4. Umount subsystems from point 2
-5. copy `bzImage` to `/var/netboot/kernels/vmlinuz-dev`
+5. Copy `bzImage` to `/var/netboot/kernels/vmlinuz-dev`
-6. force to update netboot to revision that has support for `*-dev` menu options
+6. Force to update netboot to revision that has support for `*-dev` menu options

 Things left out: